fathulfahmy/dotfiles-wsl/README.md

 - type `fzf` to fuzzyfind command lines or directories

 ### 👨‍💻 Visual Studio Code
-Requires: Vim and Which Key
+Requires: Lunarkeymap, Vim and Which Key
 - `ctrl+e` to open file explorer
 - in file explorer `j` and `k` to go up and down
 - in file explorer `a` to create new file and `A` to create new folder